If consciousness is dynamically relevant, artificial intelligence isn't conscious: Conclusion

 \subsection{Acknowledgements}

-We would like to thank the participants of the \emph{Modelling Consciousness Workshops 2022 and 2023} of the \emph{Association for Mathematical Consciousness Science} for valuable discussions on the topic of AI consciousness and feedback about this result, specifically Alexandra Proca, Cameron Beebe, Sophie Taylor, Peter Thestrup Waade, Joscha Bach, Mathias Gutmann, George Deane, Jordan O'Byrne, Ian Durham and Sean Tull.
+We would like to thank the participants of the \emph{Modelling Consciousness Workshops 2022 and 2023} of the \emph{Association for Mathematical Consciousness Science} for valuable discussions on the topic of AI consciousness and feedback about this result, specifically Alexandra Proca, Cameron Beebe, Sophie Taylor, Peter Thestrup Waade, Joscha Bach, Mathias Gutmann, George Deane, Jordan O'Byrne, Ian Durham and Sean Tull, Wanja Wiese, Stephan Sellmaier, Jonathan Mason and Justin Sampson for feedback on an earlier version of this manuscript.
 This research was supported by grant number FQXi-RFP-CPW-2018 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of the Silicon Valley Community Foundation.
 We would like to thank the Dutch Research Council (NWO) for (partly) financing TL's work on project number 182.069 of the research programme Fluid Spintronics, and the Mathematical Institute of the University of Oxford for hosting JK while working on this project.